drewschield/Z-chromosome_analysis_hirundo/README.md

 #### Identify and remove __female heterozygous sites__ on the Z chromosome

-Female barn swallows are hemizygous for the Z chromosome, and cannot have heterozygous genotypes.
-Any heterozygous sites on the Z chromosome in females are therefore spurious and should be removed prior to analysis.
+Female barn swallows are hemizygous and cannot have heterozygous genotypes on the Z chromosome.
+Heterozygous variant calls on the Z chromosome in females are therefore spurious and should be removed prior to analysis.
 We'll conservatively recode any sites with heterozygous genotypes in females as missing data for all individuals.